 Ask your financial advisor—or find an online calculator—to help you estimate how much you need to save for both goals.
-Then consider opening a Roth or traditional IRA if you qualify, and start a tax-sheltered 529 college savings account as well.
+Then consider opening a Roth or traditional IRA, if you qualify, and start a tax-advantaged 529 account as well.
 Even if you start out gradually, make your savings automatic.
-Split your raises between your retirement and college savings plans.
+Split your raises between your retirement and 529 plans.
 If you can only contribute to one, make your retirement your priority.

-The 529 money can be used tax-free for education costs, and you may be able to get a state tax deduction depending on where you live.
-“These state-sponsored accounts let you invest in portfolios that are made up of stocks, bonds or money-market securities, offering the potential for appreciation over the years,” explains Richard Polimeni, director of Educational Service Programs at Bank of America Merrill Lynch.
+The 529 money can be used tax-free for education costs, and you may be able to get a state tax deduction for contributions, depending on where you live.
+“These state-sponsored accounts let you invest in portfolios that are made up of stocks, bonds or money-market securities, offering the potential for appreciation over the years,” explains Richard Polimeni, director, Education Savings Programs, Bank of America.
 Check out “Saving for School?
 How 529s Work” and “The Basics Q&A: Roth or Traditional IRA—Which Is Right for Me?” for more insights.

 My marriage is shaky—are there financial moves I should make right now, just in case?

-The financial implications of divorce can be significant for women: according to a report from the U.S. Government Accountability Office2, women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
-Even if things are just starting to get rocky, it’s a good idea to seek out advice from an attorney specializing in matrimonial law.
+The financial implications of divorce can be significant for women: According to a report from the U.S. Government Accountability Office,2 women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
+Even if things are just starting to get rocky, it’s a good idea to seek advice from an attorney specializing in matrimonial law.

 A financial advisor can help you figure out how much money you have and how much you’ll need going forward.

 The legal issues and conventions vary widely from state to state, so don’t rely on advice from your friend across the country.
-You might consider talking with a financial advisor, who can help you figure out how much money you have and how much you’ll need going forward, suggests Kirstin Hill, managing director, Global Wealth and Investment Management at Bank of America Merrill Lynch.
+You might consider talking with a financial advisor, who can help you figure out how much money you have and how much you’ll need going forward, suggests Kirstin Hill, managing director, Global Wealth and Investment Management at Bank of America.

 Also, don’t forget about your and your spouse’s retirement accounts.
 They’re probably worth far more to your future financial security than, say, your home, so be clearheaded about how you divvy them up.
 For more insights, read “Divorce in Mid-Life: Fresh Starts, New Financial Challenges for Women.”